enDAQ Sensor Product Selection

 There are many common embedded sensors to every enDAQ sensor.
 These include:

 - Internal pressure

 There is currently just one over-arching product family: the S-Series, S for sensor.
-But by the end of 2019 we will have introduced our WiFi enabled devices that will be called the W-Series.
+But coming soon, we will have our WiFi enabled devices that will be called the W-Series.